rashikshadman/Ensemble-CAM/README.md

+The dependencies can be found here https://github.com/jacobgil/pytorch-grad-cam.
 If you need the trained model and dataset, you can email shadmar@clarkson.edu.